-Imagine the ease of living mere minutes from fine dining, shopping and major highways I-71, I-75 and 275.Only one 2 bedroom left!
-Move by 5/31, save $1200 Get this offer
+Imagine the ease of living mere minutes from fine dining, shopping and major highways I-71, I-75 and 275.Newly upgraded Cincinnati apartments!
+Save $2400 by 6/30!
+Get this offer

-Experience about the convenience of living within the Mason City School District and only a few miles of Proctor & Gamble or Johnson & Johnson.Huge 3BR Townhome with Attached Garage!
-Save $2400!
-Move By 5/31!
+Experience the convenience of living within the Mason City School District and only a few miles of Proctor & Gamble or Johnson & Johnson.Huge 3BR in #1 Ranked Mason Schools!
+Was $1749, Now Only $1599!
+2 Left!
 Get this offer